bartholomej/ngx-scrolltop/README.md

 #### Symbol

-Since version v2.0.0 you can use _content projection_ for your own symbol.
+You can use _content projection_ for your own symbol.

 ```html
 <ngx-scrolltop> ↑ </ngx-scrolltop>